withtyped/withtyped/README.md

 - Existing services and components are mainly based on RESTful, hard to gradually migrate to a new framework
 - KoaJS is written in JavaScript and its ecosystem lacks of maintenance

 [^openapi]: Needs a simple transformer function that parses your type guard to OpenAPI schema.
-See sample project for details.
+See [sample project](./packages/sample/src) for details.

+## Future (not sure)

+- Make it for prod use
+- Infer CRUD APIs from a single type definition